 Cochrane Register of Studies

-The TSC searches the Eyes and Vision Group's Trials Register for each review and also searches MEDLINE, EMBASE and the following ongoing trials registers as standard: ISRCTN, clinicaltrials.gov and the ICTRP.
+The Cochrane Eyes and Vision Information Specialist develops and runs searches for all CEV reviews on the following resources: CENTRAL, MEDLINE, Embase and the following ongoing trials registers: ISRCTN, clinicaltrials.gov and the ICTRP.
 Thus, aiming to have a broad coverage of information sources to enable us to identify as many studies as possible that may be eligible for inclusion in a review.